-The Labour Law is the fundamental legislation governing labour and employment matters.
-There has been no substantial amendment since 1995 when it was first enacted.
-The other significant piece of legislation governing the employment relationship is the Labour Contract Law, effective from 1 January 2008.
-The implementing regulations for the Labour Law were introduced later in 2008.
+The Labour Law is the fundamental statute governing labour and employment matters.
+There has been no substantial amendment since it was first enacted in 1995.
+The other significant piece of legislation governing the employment relationship is the Labour Contract Law, which came into effect on 1 January 2008.

+The implementing regulations for the Labour Law were introduced in 2008.
 Many of the provisions in the Labour Law are restated or supplemented in the Labour Contract Law and its implementing regulations to make them easy to implement and reduce ambiguities.
 These two laws set out the basic principles for employment relationships in China, but their implementation and enforcement rely on various regulations or rulings by the governmental agencies in charge of labour matters at the national, provincial and local levels.
 Given that such regulations are not always clearly expressed or consistent with one another, the relevant governmental agencies in charge of labour administration usually have broad discretion to interpret such regulations in practice.
 In addition to national legislation, governments at provincial and municipal levels are authorised to make rules to regulate labour and employment matters according to the local situation.
-Such local legislation constitutes an integral part of the Chinese labour and employment laws.
-Finally, the judicial interpretation of the national laws by the Supreme People's Court provides practical guidelines to local courts in trying labour or employment cases.
+Such local legislation constitutes an integral part of Chinese labour and employment laws.
+Finally, judicial interpretations of national laws by the Supreme People's Court provide practical guidelines to local courts in trying labour or employment cases.